Stephen-Gates/report-gallery/docs/factsheet-map/index.md

 ## User Group

-The User Group Factsheet Map report answers the question:
+The User Group Factsheet Map answers the question:

 >What User Groups are part of, or interact with, our business?

 [![User Group Factsheet Map report](../assets/images/factsheet-map-user-group.png)](../assets/images/factsheet-map-user-group.png)

-*Factsheet Map report for User Group, Lifecycle view, Wrapped layout.*
+*Factsheet Map for User Group, Lifecycle view, Wrapped layout.*

 ### Requirements